 Before joining Richard Burton, Richard Harris, and Oliver Reed at the Great Pub in the Sky at age 81 on Saturday, Peter O’Toole lived a life that was intoxicatingly entertaining.
-“I will not be a common man because it is my right to be an uncommon man,” a teenage O’Toole declared in a poem.
-“I will stir the sands of monotony.”
+“I will not be a common man because it is my right to be an uncommon man,” a teenage O’Toole declared in a notebook.
+“I will stir the smooth sands of monotony.”
 Many of his finest screen roles were glorious studies in at once invulnerable and all-too-sensitive characters stirring up those sands, disrupting the status quo, puncturing the everyday with some form of idealism, surrealism, or vandalism—Lawrence of Arabia, The Ruling Class, The Stunt Man, My Favorite Year.
 Celebrated as a raconteur and a sybarite, O’Toole once enforced this house rule: “Fornication, madness, murder, drunkenness, shouting, shrieking, leaping polite conversation, and the breaking of bones, such jollities constitute acceptable behaviour, but no acting allowed.”
 From his youth, he also adored rugby and cricket and even became a cricket coach to his son Lorcan (Irish for “Lawrence”) in his later years.

 In 1992, the actor published the first volume of his memoir Loitering With Intent.
 This is no boilerplate autobiography; this is O’Toole’s Speak, Memory.
 Well before Bob Dylan’s Chronicles or Neil Young’s Waging Heavy Peace, O’Toole’s remembrances were penned not to answer questions for his fans but entirely on the author’s own terms.
 They are rambles through time by a performer blessed with keen powers of observation and an immense love for storytelling.
 Although there is some drinking to be found, such as one mention of O’Toole’s mind being “purged by a mouthful of bitter ale in the company of a delinquent fellow spirit,” those who seek a book of carousing tales or a Hollywood tell-all will be dissatisfied.
 The second volume, The Apprentice, published in 1997, depicts O’Toole’s time as a student at the Royal Academy of Dramatic Art, concluding in the 1950s before he had barely trod the boards on the professional stage much less ascended to the silver screen.